What you should pay Attention to when buying a Smartphone

 Android smartphones usually get updates from the manufacturer for a few months, while low-cost devices don't get them at all.

-Look out! iPhones only become secure again with Apple iOS 14.0.1; Android OS only became reasonably secure with the next security patch from Google!
+iPhones only become secure again with Apple iOS 14.8; Android smartphones with Qualcomm chip need latest security patch!

 - Data protection: encryption of the phone memory preset or can be activated?